Natural Resources

 Ecological dynamics

 This ecological site is widespread in Island County and is found on soils ranging from somewhat poorly to somewhat excessively drained.
-Western hemlock is the dominant tree in the Historic Climax Plant Community (HCPC) with lesser amounts of western redcedar and Douglas-fir.
-Douglas-fir is not shade tolerant, as compared to western hemlock and western redcedar, but because it is such a long-lived species (800+ years) scattered individuals will remain in the HCPC.
+Western hemlock is the dominant tree in community 1.1 with lesser amounts of western redcedar and Douglas-fir.
+Douglas-fir is not shade tolerant, as compared to western hemlock and western redcedar, but because it is such a long-lived species (800+ years) scattered individuals will remain in community 1.1.
 Grand fir, bigleaf maple and western white pine may also be present, but only as minority components.

 Most of these sites have been harvested for timber (and usually burned afterward) since European settlement although all of the various plant communities may have remnant mature trees.
 The historic fire regime would have been one of low frequency (150-300+ years) and moderate to high intensity.
 These fires would, in effect, be stand-replacing although individual trees would survive, providing a seed source.
 Western hemlock, with its thin bark and shallow root system, is not able to tolerate fire while western redcedar is only somewhat more tolerant.
 Douglas-fir, however, is well adapted to withstand fire, so even a moderate fire would likely change the species composition.